barteqcz/ALBI/docs/manual.md

 ### Locales settings
 `language` - Sets selected language systemwide.
 The full list of available languages is available [here](https://github.com/barteqcz/albi/blob/main/files/lang_temp)

 `console_keyboard_layout` - This keyboard layout will be used systemwide as a console keyboard layout.
-But take it into account, that it won't be used in graphical environment.
+But take into account, that it won't be used in graphical environment.
 Full list is available [here](https://github.com/barteqcz/albi/blob/main/files/keymap_temp)

 ### Hostname
 `hostname` - This is the hostname of the machine